guanyuliu0818/Atmospheric-and-cloud-attenuation/README.md

 # Atmospheric-and-cloud-attenuation
-Atmospheric and cloud attenuation calculations in satellite communications
+Atmospheric and cloud attenuation calculations in satellite communications\

-## 这是逐线法计算大气衰减的程序和数据

 ### code：